brynnaw/newassignment6/machinelearning.md

 ![](https://www.v3.co.uk/IMG/922/339922/google-alphago-logo-540x334.png?1453991806)

-Another application of neural networks is within the gaming sphere.
-AlphaGo is a technology that has just this past summer defeated the world's best Go player, which is a huge milestone in machine learning.
+<aside class="notes">Another application of neural networks is within the gaming sphere.
+AlphaGo is a technology that has just this past summer defeated the world's best Go player, which is a huge milestone in machine learning given how complex the game is.</aside class="notes">

 #